-Nicholas Zhang, an International Baccalaureate student at St Clare’s, has undertaken a range of work to commemorate the Holocaust and raise awareness of the Kaifeng Jews.
+Nicholas Zane, an International Baccalaureate student at St Clare’s, has undertaken a range of work to commemorate the Holocaust and raise awareness of the Kaifeng Jews.
 It was in early 2018 whilst he was studying his GCSE’s, that he came across the story that captured his imagination and started him on an inspirational journey to make a difference!

 In 2018, Nicholas stumbled upon an article in the New York Times about the Kaifeng Jews.
 They are a small community that embodies Judaism as well as Chinese cultural traditions.
 After extensive research he decided to take a trip from his home in Hong Kong to visit the Kaifeng Jews and discover more about their fascinating story.
 On his trip, Nicholas was lucky enough to meet members of the community and visit a museum that detailed their interesting history up to the present day.
 This experience had such an impact on Nicholas, that a short time later he set-up the not-for-profit organisation Kaifeng Jews Matter.

 MISSION: We are a student-led initiative aiming to protect and preserve Kaifeng Jew’s cultural heritage, and to share it with people all over the world.